 Concussion action plan

 Someone on the sidelines to evaluate the athlete.
 The more skilled the person performing the evaluation, the more thorough it will be.
-Sideline testing should be different is it’s a coach or volunteer performing the examination that if it’s a medical professional.
-It is however important to remember ‘If in doubt, sit it out”
+Sideline testing should be different if it’s a coach or volunteer performing the examination than if it’s a medical professional.
+It is however important to remember ‘When in doubt, sit it out”

 An emergency action plan if the athlete needs immediate medical attention